-Real estate brokers in Texas typically earn more money than real estate agents.
-They can explore new career opportunities and ways to earn additional income.
-Texas real estate brokers can start their own company or lead a team of agents within an existing brokerage.
+If you’ve worked in Texas real estate for some time, you know that brokers typically earn more money than agents.
+Those with a Texas real estate broker license can explore new career opportunities to earn additional income.
+They can lead a team of agents within an existing brokerage or even start their own company.

-Are you ready to earn your real estate broker license in Texas?
-If you meet the basic requirements to become a broker, there are four steps to earn your Texas real estate broker license (education, application, background check, and exam).
+So are you ready to earn your broker license in Texas?
 Let us help you sort through the process with this easy-to-follow guide.

 What Are the Texas Real Estate Broker License Requirements?